Halo3fanz/MudaeFarm/README.md

 ### Configuration profiles

 MudaeFarm supports "profiles" that can be used for authenticating as a different user or to add multiple isolated configuration servers.
 This is useful for having different configurations for certain servers.
-Profiles are located at `%localappdata%\MudaeFarm\profiles.json`.
+Profiles are located at `%localappdata%\MudaeFarm\profiles.json` in Windows and `.local\share\MudaeFarm\profiles.json` in Raspbian.

 You can configure profiles for two different accounts.